Explore health content from A to Z.

 You’ll lie down on a platform that slides into the magnet.

 You can get back to normal activities right away.
 If you were given contrast, it will pass naturally through your body within a day.
+You may be told to drink more water or other fluids during this time.

 Your doctor will discuss the test results with you during a follow-up appointment or over the phone.